scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         proper name was Sub Font Definition.
     -   Enabled the [Stop] button in the progress dlg when saving a font.
-    -   FontForge would go into an infinite loop when reading one of its sfd files when it was expecting a TeX sfd file.
+    -   websharpstudios would go into an infinite loop when reading one of its sfd files when it was expecting a TeX sfd file.
 Fixed, and put in guards so that won't happen anyway.
     -   Added two new menu commands "Flatten to CMap" and "Convert By